-Weekly Oil Markets Recap - Solving The Mystery Of API Vs EIA Data And What To Believe
+Weekly Oil Markets Recap - Solving The Mystery Of API Vs. EIA Data And What To Believe

 WTI finished the week lower by -1.88%.

-EIA reported another less than expected crude storage report this week, which saw prices plunge from over $46/bbl to less than $45/bbl (keep in mind contract roll in futures).
+EIA reported another less-than-expected crude storage report this week, which saw prices plunge from over $46/bbl to less than $45/bbl (keep in mind contract roll in futures).

-We wrote a report on Tuesday (June 13, 2017) to premium subscribers on the topic of API vs EIA data.
+We wrote a report on Tuesday (June 13, 2017) to premium subscribers on the topic of API vs. EIA data.

 Below is what we found with the raw data compiled from 7/7/15 to 6/9/17.

-Total running difference between API vs EIA from 7/7/15 to 6/9/17 is 18.75 million bbls.
+Total running difference between API vs. EIA from 7/7/15 to 6/9/17 is 18.75 million bbls.
 Total running difference is the difference from what API has reported on crude storage versus what EIA has reported.

-Over that same period, correlation between the two is 80.8%, with the average difference (difference on a week-to-week basis) being 180k bbls, and a standard deviation of 2.98 million bbls.
+Over that same period, correlation between the two is 80.8%, with the average difference (difference on a week-to-week basis) being 180k bbls and a standard deviation of 2.98 million bbls.

 Now that everyone's familiar with the difference, here's what we found.
 If we reset the running average error (cumulative difference between week-over-week reporting differences) at the end of each calendar year, the running average error (calendar basis) is 6.82 million bbls.